 Quitting smoking before pregnancy is the best way to protect your baby and yourself from any bad things happening during pregnancy.
 By quitting smoking you are more likely to conceive naturally and without delay, less likely to suffer a miscarriage or other serious problems and less likely to have a premature birth.

-If you have diabetes during pregnancy there is an increased risk of health problems in the developing baby and the chances of an early miscarriage.
-The risk is higher when sugar levels before and during early pregnancy have not been within the target range.
+If you have diabetes during pregnancy, there is an increased risk of health problems in the developing baby and the chances of an early miscarriage.
+The risk is higher when sugar levels before and during early pregnancy have not been within the safe range.